surister/cratedb-guide/docs/admin/clustering/multi-zone-setup.rst

 CrateDB clusters.
 This is especially true when running clusters in multiple regions.

-This is because replicas are written *synchronously* and making a `write operation`_ wait for all the replicas to write somewhere in a data center hundreds of miles away can lead to noticeable latency and cause the cluster to slow down.
+This is because replicas are written *synchronously*, and making a :ref:`write operation <crate-reference:concept-data-storage>` wait for all the replicas to write somewhere in a data center hundreds of miles away can lead to noticeable latency and cause the cluster to slow down.